Differences between Subscriptions, Licenses, Accounts, and Tenants for Microsoft’s cloud offeringsOn 4 minutes

 An organization represents a business entity that is using Microsoft cloud offerings, typically identified by one or more public Domain Name System (DNS) domain names, such as contoso.com.

 You don’t have to be a business entity to be referred to as organization, you can be an individual.

-After registration, I will be given an apartment (Azure AD Tenant) with a key and room number (Tenant ID) to identify my apartment.
+After registration, I will be given an apartment (Azure Tenant) with a key and room number (Tenant ID) to identify my apartment.